johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2014-01-09-upgrading-to-typescript-095-personal.md

 ---
-title: "Upgrading to TypeScript 0.9.5 - A Personal Memoir"
+title: 'Upgrading to TypeScript 0.9.5 - A Personal Memoir'
 authors: johnnyreilly
 tags: [Q, TypeScript, 0.9.1.1, 0.9.5, upgrading]
 hide_table_of_contents: false
 ---

 I recently made the step to upgrade from TypeScript 0.9.1.1 to 0.9.5.
 To my surprise this process was rather painful and certainly not an unalloyed pleasure.
 Since I'm now on the other side, so to speak, I thought I'd share my experience and cast back a rope bridge to those about to journey over the abyss.

 ## TL;DR

 TypeScript 0.9.5 is worth making the jump to.
 However, if you are using Visual Studio (as I would guess many are) then you should be aware of a number of problems with the TypeScript Visual Studio tooling for TS 0.9.5.
 These problems can be worked around if you follow the instructions in this post.